Tag Archive for: Crocodiles of the World

 A post shared by AMESF_SFMTP (@amesf_sfmtp)

-Your tutorials, there for you now more than ever
+Your tutorials—there for you now more than ever

-Finally, we’ll conclude this article by highlighting the seamless continuity of services provided by your tutoring teams, who remained steadfast in their mission throughout the lockdown.
+Finally, we’ll conclude this article by highlighting the continuity of services so admirably provided by your tutoring teams, who never faltered in their mission during the lockdown.
 By offering online tutoring sessions, remote study groups, and even a virtual library, your tutors have once again demonstrated their creativity in supporting our PASS and PACES students as they prepare for their first-semester exams!

-In addition, the tutors organized information sessions and a “parent workshop” to support the parents of prospective PASS students.
-This initiative was greatly appreciated by the 50 families who participated in this virtual event.
+In addition, the tutors organized information-sharing sessions and a “parent tutoring” conference to support the parents of prospective PASS students.
+This initiative was greatly appreciated by the 50 families who attended this virtual event.

 Upcoming event: the Tutoscars, mock exams organized by the UM’s three talented health tutoring groups— ATSM, TSN, and ATP—on December 5 and 19 for PACES and PASS students.

 Once again, our student organizations have made us proud of them, their initiatives, and our students.
-Stay tuned to learn more about their activities this December! #ProudOfOurStudents
+Stay tuned to learn more about their initiatives this December! #ProudOfOurStudents

-Earlier, we met with AMEO.
-Today, we’re heading to Nîmes and even further afield with the Crocos du Monde association!
+We met AMEO earlier.
+Today, we’re heading to Nîmes and even farther afield with the Crocos du Monde association!

 In a nutshell, what is the Crocos du Monde association?

-Founded in 2007, “Crocos du monde” is the student humanitarian association of the Faculty of Medicine in Nîmes.
-Its goal is to enable medical and midwifery students to get involved in humanitarian work, each in their own way, and to raise awareness of global inequalities.
-The main objective is to organize an international solidarity project carried out each year.
+Founded in 2007, “Crocos du monde” is the student humanitarian association of the Faculty of Medicine’s Nîmes campus.
+Its goal is to enable medical and midwifery students to get involved in humanitarian work—each in their own way—and to raise awareness of global disparities.
+The main objective is to organize an international solidarity project each year.
 Since the association’s founding, the Crocos have already traveled to Morocco, Burkina Faso, and even Togo last summer!

-What activities do you organize throughout the year?
-Could you tell us about them?
+What activities do you carry out throughout the year?
+Can you tell us about them?

-Throughout the year, we hold two major events: fundraisers for our international solidarity project and, starting this year, our local project in Nîmes, which has enabled us to launch social initiatives throughout our city.
+Throughout the year, we hold two major events: fundraisers for our international solidarity project and, starting this year, our local project in Nîmes, which has allowed us to implement social initiatives throughout our city.

 To help fund our trip, we’ve been organizing events at our university since the beginning of the year.
-We’ve already held several bake sales.
-Over the holidays, we raised money by selling wrapping paper and chocolates.
+We’ve already held a few snack sales.
+During the holiday season, we raised money through gift-wrapping booths and a chocolate sale.

 At the same time, the Nîmes project is structured around several initiatives, most of which are carried out in partnership with the French Red Cross in the Gard department, particularly for outreach patrols and visits to nursing homes.